-- d.
-Check levels and lubricate as necessary.
-Refer to LUBRICATION in the MAINTENANCE AND REPAIR section of this manual and perform duties as instructed. - e.
-If the pump and power source have been stored for more than 12 months, some of the components or lubricants may have exceeded their maximum shelf life.
+- Check levels and lubricate d. necessary.
+Refer to LUBRICATION in the MAINTENANCE AND REPAIR section of this manual and perform duties instructed. - If the pump and power source have been stored for more than 12 months, some of the components or lubricants may have exceeded their maximum shelf life.
 These must be inspected or replaced to ensure maximum pump service.